LF-digitala-kanaler/LFDS/content/components/web/page-content/panel.md

       ## How to use

-      The Component name **Panel** is new to LFUI, it was previously a part of [Cards](https://lf-digitala-kanaler.github.io/LFUI/650/#/card).
+      The Component name **Panel** is new to LFUI, it was previously part of [Cards](/components/web/page-content/card/).
 Since LFUI is built on top of Bootstrap all classes in this component still use class names from the card component.

+      ### Variations

       There is two variations of Panel in LFUI, One that is always open and one that is collapsible.

-      ### Always open
+      #### Always open

       ```